Caspersan/SpecMate/PROJECT_INSTRUCTIONS.md

   - Timestamp

 - **Backend Storage**: All logs stored in backend:
+  - Console logging to Vercel Functions (production)
-  - File-based storage (development)
+  - File-based storage (Express server development)
   - Organized by date and type
-  - Ready for database integration (production)
+  - Ready for database integration

 ## Data Structures